 the steel mill

-One of the biggest technical challenges is to integrate the new equipment into the existing steel mill.
+One of the biggest technical challenges in the production of green steel is the integration of the new systems into the existing steelworks.
 This project has not yet been implemented anywhere in the world.
-Salzgitter could therefore be the first steel company to successively incorporate a direct reduction plant into an integrated steel mill.
+Salzgitter could therefore be the first steel company to successively incorporate a direct reduction plant into an integrated steel mill for the production of climate-neutral steel.

 Economic